stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 ## Abstract

-TODO
+This protocol defines the Stellar transactions that two participants use to open and close a payment channel by using an escrow account to holds funds, a reserve account to hold native asset to pay for new ledger entries, and claimable balances as an uninterruptable method for final disbursement.

+A payment channel has two participants, an initiator I and a responder R.

+The protocol assumes some _observation period_, O, such that both parties are guaranteed to be able to observe the blockchain state and submit transactions within any period of length O.

+The payment channel consists of two 2-of-2 multisig escrow account E, and a series of transaction sets that contain _declaration_ and _closing_ transactions on E signed by both participants.
+The closing transaction defines the final state of the channel that creates claimable balances for R and returns control of E to I.  Each generation of declaration and closing transaction sets in the series are an agreement on a new final state for the channel.

+The payment channel also uses a second 2-of-2 multisig reserve account V, to sponsor the claimable balances ledger entries that are created at channel close, and that disburse funds to R.

 ## Specification

+### Participants

-A payment channel has two participants, an initiator I and a responder R.
+A payment channel has two participants:

+- I, the _initiator_, who proposes the payment channel, performs the first setup step, and will be able to make deposits to the payment channel without coordination.
+I creates escrow account E and receives disbursement through regaining control of E at channel close.

+- R, the _responder_, who joins the payment channel, and receives disbursement through claimable balances at channel close.

+### Observation Period

-The protocol assumes some _synchrony period_, S, such that both parties are guaranteed to be able to observe the blockchain state and submit transactions within any period of length S.
+A payment channel defines an observation period O within which all participants are guaranteed to be able to observe the blockchain state and submit transactions in response to changing state.

-The payment channel consists of a 2-of-2 multisig escrow account E, initially created and configured by I, and a series of transaction sets that contain _declaration_ and _closing_ transactions on E signed by both parties.
-The closing transaction defines the final state of the channel.
-Each generation of transaction sets in the series are an agreement on a new final state for the channel.

-The payment channel also uses a second 2-of-2 multisig reserve account V, initially created, configured, and funded by R, that will fund the reserves for the claimable balances ledger entries that are created at channel close, and that disburse funds to R.
+The participants agree on the period O at channel open.

+The participants may agree at anytime by following the [Change the Observation Period](#Change-the-Observation-Period) process.

+#### Change the Observation Period

+The participants may agree at anytime to decrease period O by simply using a smaller value for O in future transaction sets.
+The change will only apply to future transaction sets.
+The change does not require submitting a transaction to the network.

+The participants may agree at anytime to increase period O by using a larger value for O in the next and future transaction sets, or regenerating the most recent transaction set, then signing and submitting a transaction that bumps the sequence number of the escrow account to the sequence before the most recent D_i.
+The sequence bump ensures only the most recent transaction with the new period O is valid.

+The participants:

+1. Follow the [Update](#Update) process with the new period O.
+2. Sign and exchange a bump transaction B.
+3. TODO: Set new values for s and i.

+The transactions are constructed as follows:

+- B, the _bump transaction_, bumps the sequence number of escrow account E such that only the most recent transaction set is valid.
+B has source account E, sequence number s.

+  B contains operations:
+  - One `BUMP_SEQUENCE` operation with sequence set to 2(i-1)+1.

+### Accounts

+The payment channel utilizes two Stellar accounts that are both 2-of-2 multisig accounts while the channel is open:

+- E, the _escrow account_, that holds the assets that both participants have contributed to the channel and that will be distributed to the participants at channel close according to the final close transactions submitted.
+Created by I.  Jointly controlled by I and R while the channel is open.
+Control is returned to I at close.

+- V, the _reserve account_, that holds an amount of native asset contributed by R that will be used to sponsor the claimable balance ledger entries created at disbursement.
+Created by R.  Jointly controlled by I and R while the channel is open.
+Control is returned to R at close.
+Cannot be merged until all claimable balances created at close for R are claimed by R.

 ### Variables

 The two participants maintain the following two variables during the lifetime of the channel:

-* s - the _starting sequence number_, is initialized to one greater
-than the sequence number of the escrow account E after E has been created and configured.
+- s, the _starting sequence number_, is initialized to one greater than the sequence number of the escrow account E after E has been created and configured.
 It is changed only when withdrawing from or topping up the escrow account E.

-* i - the _iteration number_ of the payment channel, is initialized to
+- i, the _iteration number_ of the payment channel, is initialized to ((s+1)/2)+1.
-((s+1)/2)+1.
 It is incremented with every off-chain update of the payment channel state.

+TODO: Change how the iteration number is initialized and used.

+### Processes

-### Setup Process
+#### Setup

 To setup the payment channel: